-For instance, emergency services will likely be busy during a hurricane, so you want to make sure people in your household know basic first aid, how to work the fire extinguisher, and other critical skills.
-Here are a few common emergency situation you can plan for:
+For instance, emergency services will likely be busy during a hurricane, so you want to make sure people in your household know basic first aid, how to work the fire extinguisher and other critical skills.
+Here are a few common emergency situations you can plan for:

 - Communications.
 Do you have a way to communicate with emergency services and stay updated with the latest information during a hurricane?
-If not, it may be time to invest in a hand-cranked or solar power emergency radio.
+If not, it may be time to invest in a hand-cranked or solar-powered emergency radio.

 - Medical.
 Does everyone in the household know how to use all the first aid equipment and other lifesaving techniques?